gregsaun/BearExxa-V2/doc/design_goals.md

 Yes we want to work on this but at the moment we focus on stock Prusa MK3S+ hardware.

 #### Do you support MK3.5S?
 We don't know yet but it might be possible.
-We are looking for feedback if you try the adventure.
+We are [looking for help](https://github.com/gregsaun/BearExxa-V2/issues/1) if you try the adventure.